In Person MCAT® Prep Course

 Our teachers aren't just trained to perfection, they also scored high—like, 90th percentile high—on the MCAT.
 They'll get to know you personally too, to ensure you nail the exam.

 Aeri enjoys getting students excited about making connections between science and everyday life.
-She holds a BS in Biological Sciences and a PhD in Structural Biochemistry.
+She has been teaching at Kaplan for 8 years and holds a BS in Biological Sciences and a PhD in Structural Biochemistry.

-Nzinga has been teaching students to ace the MCAT for 10 years.
-She’s currently completing a PhD in Pharmacology and Toxicology.
+Nzinga has been teaching students to ace the MCAT for 17 years.
+She recently completed her PhD in Pharmacology and Toxicology.

 Here's What We'll Cover